Here are the 3 best SKS rifle scopes including:

 Get a rock-solid mount and you're good to go.

 Whether if you're mounting the red dot sight on the handguard or close to the rear top cover.
-The Trijicon MRO 1X25mm gives your SKS fast aiming capability with a large field of view without any tube effect for hunting and target shooting applications.
+The Trijicon MRO is the best red dot for SKS, and it provides your SKS with fast aiming capability with a large field of view without any tube effect for hunting and target shooting applications.

 We recommend using the low mount on the SKS so your eye naturally aligns with the optic when you cheek the rifle stock.